jaredmdunn/wherever-we-go/02_characters/02_skills.md

 ## Dexterity

 ### Marksmanship
-Accuracy with ranged weapons—from thrown objects to bows to firearms.
+Accuracy with ranged weapons-from thrown objects to bows to firearms.

 Examples:
 - Landing a bullseye with a longbow.